Anna Matthews is a composer of contemporary classical music, based in Exeter, England, and is a 2013/14 Fellow of the Clore Leadership Programme.

 Anna enjoys composing for and working with some of today’s most talented musicians and ensembles, including Exaudi, Psappha and Chroma.
-She was a finalist in the King James Bible Composition Awards in 2011 with her choral work Hast thou not known? and has had her music broadcast on BBC Radio 3.
-Anna has been a featured new music composer in Choir & Organ magazine.
+She was a finalist in the King James Bible Composition Awards in 2011 with her choral work Hast thou not known? and her work has been broadcast on BBC Radio 3.
+Anna has been a featured new music composer in Choir & Organ magazine and is published by Recital Music.

 Images: ©2011 by A. Matthews